A couple of years back, there were 2 chaps dominating the world of Facebook ads.

 I’m assuming that’s because a lot of the traffic to these pages isn’t cold.

-It’s likely people who have taken part in one of the free trainings, taken the consultation call, failed to sign up, and then revisit at a later date.
+It’s likely people who have taken part in one of the free trainings, failed to sign up, and then revisit at a later date.

 It’s interesting that this is the way they’ve approached things.